mtplr/blacomcalc/README.md

 #M
 #COM
 1 2
+1 4
+3 2
 . . .
 #COM
 #ANGLES
 12 13 14
+199 1 53
 . . .
 #ANGLES
 end
 ```

-The example above means: "calculate the distance between atoms 14 and 13, which corresponds to
-a double bond" and so on, for two molecules.
-Finally, calculate the center of mass between the molecule 1 and 2
-and the bond angle between the atoms 12 13 and 14.
+The example above means: *calculate the distance between atoms 14 and 13, which corresponds to a double bond* and so on, for two molecules.
+Finally, calculate the center of mass between the molecule 1 and 2 and the bond angle between the atoms 12 13 and 14.

 `s` indicates a single bond and `d` a double.